Kimberley shares …

 Years ago, I began a spiritual and physical health partnership with God.
 Each morning, I started my day with a prayer.
 “Dear Lord, I pray that You will remind me every day that You are at work within me and around me.”
 Or, “Dear God, I pray that You will instill in me a sense of responsibility to care for my body—to both nourish and sustain it.”
 At the end of the day, I would write in my diary about my new faith and fitness journey.
 I also spent time reading my Bible and seeking out scriptural truths about God’s character.
 I started to memorize favourite verses such as, “I can do everything through Him who gives me strength” (Philippians 4:13).
 Then I felt a God-nudge that this type of program would also help others.
 So I used what I had learned to create a workbook, Fit for Faith – 7 weeks to improved spiritual and physical health.

 Although I write in the health & fitness arena, I don’t consider myself an athlete.
-As a matter of fact, I once thought of myself as more on an anti-athlete.
+As a matter of fact, I once thought of myself as more of an anti-athlete.
 However, I’ve since come around and have settled on recreational athlete.
 I don’t run but I love to walk around my neighbourhood and hike in the woods.
 I don’t compete in triathlons but I do enjoy a friendly game of tennis.
 I’m not a competitive weight lifter but I’m quite fond of strength training in my basement with a girlfriend.
 You can read about my journey in the anthology A Second Cup of Hot Apple Cider – Words to Stimulate the Mind and Delight the Spirit.
-It was released this year by That’s Life!
-Communications.
 My piece is called, A Personal Makeover – Inside and Out.

 I’m an amateur photographer — scratch that, I like to take pictures but don’t know the first thing about cameras.
 I’ve been around my neighbourhood numerous times taking photos of everything and anything that’ll stay still long enough for me to capture it on film.
-I hope to gather my favourite pictures into a coffee table book.
+I’ve gathered many of my favourite pictures into an e-book called Inspirational Scripture Images.

 Much of my writing comes out of daily living.
 If I learn something new through a friend, radio program or a walk in the woods I like to share it with others.
 I picked up a gem of a nugget from Julia Cameron’s, The Artist’s Way.
 She encouraged me to write Morning Pages – that is to write three pages (long hand) each morning.
 I admit I’ve lost the morning routine, but when I do write, I stick to the three pages.
 The first page I write about my day, things that are front and centre, anything that “pops” into my mind.
 The second page is usually deeper stuff, under the surface real issues.
 And the third page is God’s response.
 My faith has grown in leaps and bounds from this writing routine.
 I’ve collected and organized many of these devotional writings into three books: Where Life Meets Faith, Where Family Meets Faith and Where Fitness Meets Faith.